Generic name: pegaspargase [ peg-ah-SPAR-jase ]

-Pegaspargase is injected into a muscle or into a vein through an IV.
+Oncaspar is injected into a muscle or given as an infusion into a vein.
 A healthcare provider will give you this injection.

-You will be watched closely for at least 1 hour after receiving pegaspargase, to make sure you do not have an allergic reaction to the medication.
+You will be watched closely for at least 1 hour to make sure you do not have an allergic reaction.

 What happens if I miss a dose?

-Contact your doctor if you miss an appointment for your pegaspargase injection.
+Call your doctor for instructions if you miss an appointment for your Oncaspar.

 What happens if I overdose?